baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

     For many churches in England, their "Trust Deed" became their most important governing documents.
 Just as it sounds, the Trust Deed dedicates the property to religious uses.
 Typically, the Trust Deed will name initial trustees, and a method of selecting new trustees.

     It should come as no surprise, then, that trustees were often the deacons.
 Deacons are charged with care of the physical ministry of the church.
 So many churches combined the legal and spiritual responsibilities.
-Even where deacons were not technically trustees, they generally oversee the *use of the property. *
+Even where deacons were not technically trustees, they generally oversee the *use of the property.*

+    But you'll also see that, as the landowners, it was the trustees that legally allowed the congregation to gather on their land.
+And it was the land-owning trustees that allowed for any preacher.
+Because the minister had to register his preaching location, it was impossible to register without the consent of the Trustees.
+And even if the congregation elected a new pastor, it was the trustee-deacons who would have to consent.[3]

+    In fact, it was often the Trustees that arranged for a preacher for their congregations.
+At some points, real estate speculators were building chapels to rent to dissenters.

-# Examples from Spurgeon
+## Examples from Spurgeon

     You can see this system at work in Charles Spurgeon's autobiography.